-- The debugfs file system must be mounted, see "debugfs" on page xi. - The Linux kernel must have the required support to provide the performance data.
-Check that <debugfs mount point>/s390_hypfs is available after you mount debugfs. - The hyptop user must have read permission for the required debugfs files: - z/VM: <debugfs mount point>/s390_hypfs/diag_2fc - LPAR: <debugfs mount point>/s390 hypfs/diag 204 - To monitor all LPARs or z/VM guest virtual machines, your system must have additional permissions: - For z/VM: The guest virtual machine must be class B. - For LPAR: On the HMC or SE security menu of the LPAR activation profile, select the Global performance data control check box.
+- The debugfs file system must be mounted, see "debugfs" on page xiii. - The Linux kernel must have the required support to provide the performance data.
+Check that <debugfs mount point>/s390_hypfs is available after you mount debugfs. - The hyptop user must have read permission for the required debugfs files: - z/VM: <debugfs mount point>/s390_hypfs/diag_2fc - z/VM: <debugfs mount point>/s390_hypfs/diag_0c (Required only for management time data, identifiers m and M. See "z/VM fields" on page 549) - LPAR: <debugfs mount point>/s390_hypfs/diag_204 - You can always monitor the guest operating system where hyptop is running.
+To monitor any other operating system instances running on the same hypervisor as hyptop, you will need additional permissions: - For z/VM: The guest virtual machine must be assigned privilege class B. - For LPAR: On the HMC or SE security menu of the LPAR activation profile, select the Global performance data control check box.